tigera-solutions/kubevirt-with-calico/README.md

 # deploy ubuntu VM
 ## NOTE: the manifest is configured to not create VM instance once you deploy it.
 You can use either virtctl or kubectl commands to start a VM instance.
 sed -e "s/\${CLOUDINIT}/${CLOUDINIT}/1" kubevirt/ubuntu/ubuntu-vm.yaml | kubectl apply -f-

+## example to deploy VM using userData section as a secret
+### NOTE: if the CLOUDINIT content exceeds 2048 characters, you'll have to store it in the secret and reference the secret name instead of having the data inline in the VM manifest
+export CLOUDINIT=$(sed -e "s,<INSERT_YOUR_PUBLIC_SSH_KEY_HERE>,$SSH_PUB_KEY,1" kubevirt/ubuntu/cloud-init)
+# create k8s secret
+kubectl create secret generic ubuntu-vmi-secret --from-literal=userdata=$CLOUDINIT
+# deploy VM using secret for userData
+sed -e "/userDataBase64\:/d; s/#secretRef\:/secretRef\:/1; s/#name\:.*$/name\: ubuntu-vmi-secret/1" kubevirt/ubuntu/ubuntu-vm.yaml | kubectl apply -f-

 ########################################
 # example to start/stop VM using virtctl